Tom Brady gets 7th ring as Bucs trample Chiefs in Super Bowl LV

 Brady, who went 16-for-20 for 140 first-half yards, added a 17-yard touchdown pass to Gronkowski after an offsides penalty against the Chiefs prompted Tampa Bay to take a field goal off the board.

-Taking over with just 55 seconds left, he directed a 71-yard march aided by two pass interference calls against Kansas City.
-The second came in the end zone, allowing the Bucs a chance from the 1-yard line, which Brady cashed by finding Antonio Brown with 6 seconds remaining.
+Taking over with just 55 seconds left, he directed a 71-yard march, aided by two pass interference calls against Kansas City.
+The second came in the end zone, allowing the Bucs a chance from the 1-yard line, which Brady cashed by finding Brown with six seconds remaining.

 Mahomes started 3-for-12 before finishing 9 of 19 for just 67 yards passing in the half.